Halong Bay (photo: Herr-Bert)

 5. Bangkok, Thailand

-Thailand’s got it all, amazing beaches, beautiful people and flavourful food.
-But nowhere does its magic all come together more than in its capital Bangkok.
+But nowhere does its magic all come together more than in its capital, Bangkok.

-While the true hippie mecca of Khao San road, in the middle of Bangkok, is a must for any self-respecting backpacker, it’s also worth paying attention to the cities other glorious ages with a trip on the modern BTS Skytrain and a wander around the 19th century temple of Wat Arun.
+While the true hippie mecca of Khao San road, in the middle of Bangkok, is a must for any self-respecting backpacker, it's also worth paying attention to the cities other glorious ages with a trip on the modern BTS Skytrain and a wander around the 19th-century temple of Wat Arun.

 There’s also Patpong if you fancy a spot of ping pong too.
 Just don’t be expect to be playing!